ibm-cloud-docs/key-protect/rotate-keys.md

 2. Copy the ID of the root key that you want to rotate.

-    You can find the ID for a key in your service instance by [retrieving a list of your keys](/docs/key-protect?topic=key-protect-view-keys),
+    You can find the ID for a key in your {{site.data.keyword.keymanagementserviceshort}} instance by [retrieving a list of your keys](/docs/key-protect?topic=key-protect-view-keys),
     or by accessing the {{site.data.keyword.keymanagementserviceshort}}
     dashboard.